We’ve come a long way!

 The first modern-day vegans

 In November 1944, Donald Watson (right and below) called a meeting with five other non-dairy vegetarians, including Elsie Shrigley, to discuss non-dairy vegetarian diets and lifestyles.
 Though many held similar views at the time, these six pioneers were the first to actively found a new movement - despite opposition.
 The group felt a new word was required to describe them; something more concise than ‘non-dairy vegetarians’.
 Rejected words included ‘dairyban’, ‘vitan’, and ‘benevore’.
 They settled on ‘vegan’, a word that Donald Watson later described as containing the first three and last two letters of ‘vegetarian’.
-In the words of Donald Watson, it marked “the beginning and end of vegetarian.”
-The word vegan was coined by Donald Watson from a suggestion by early members Mr G, A Henderson and his wife Fay K. Henderson that the society should be called Allvega and the magazine Allvegan.
+In the words of Donald Watson, it marked “the beginning and end of vegetarian”.
+The word vegan was coined by Donald Watson from a suggestion by early members Mr George A. Henderson and his wife Fay K. Henderson that the society should be called Allvega and the magazine Allvegan.

 Although the vegan diet was defined early on it was as late as 1949 before Leslie J Cross pointed out that the society lacked a definition of veganism and he suggested “[t]he principle of the emancipation of animals from exploitation by man”.
 This is later clarified as “to seek an end to the use of animals by man for food, commodities, work, hunting, vivisection, and by all other uses involving exploitation of animal life by man”.